holzschu/lib-tex/README.md

 If you do not have access to the standard input, you will need to disable interactive mode:
 ```
-dllluatexmain(3, "lualatex", "--interactionmode=nonstopmode", "myFile.tex");
+dllluatexmain(3, "lualatex", "--interaction=nonstopmode", "myFile.tex");
 ```

 # Limitations

 The TeX commands are in a library, not shell commands.
 On exit, variables are reset to their default values and memory is freed.
-This way, you can call the commands several times in a row.
+This way, you can call the commands several times in a row, without having to restart the application.
 There are still memory leaks, but I'm tracking them down.
-At least, you can run the tools multiple times.
-The PDF produced by luatex is corrupted on the second run (I'm working on it).

-Update, October 21: No more limitations on graphics figure inclusion for both pdftex and luatex.
-I had to replace xpdf with poppler in pdftex.
+To allow inclusion of PDF figures in pdftex, I had to replace xpdf with poppler.